Karabo-M-Radebe/KARRAD369_BCL2401_GroupC_KaraboRadebe_DJS09/README.md

 # DJS09: Couch Surfing | Typescript Practice

-## Challenge Overview
+# Project Overview

-Are you ready to get stuck into some Typescript?
-For this challenge, you are required to code along with the lecturer from this lesson:  Couch Surfing Website

-For this challenge you are required to code along with the lecturer from this lesson: Learn Typescript Tutorial

 The focus for this project will be to understand the concepts around a JavaScript superset like Typescript and to get a feel for how it works.

+# Project Brief
+For this challenge I was required to code along with the lecturer from this lesson: Learn Typescript Tutorial on Scrimba

-You will need to submit the finished Couch Surfing Website as your DJS09 Submission.
+I needed to submit the finished Couch Surfing Website as my DJS09 Submission.

-**🚨 Note: You will need to make GitHub commits to your project after each lesson in the Scrimba walkthrough, showing that you have followed along with the lessons.**

-Make sure to submit your project on the LMS Project Tab [DJS09]
+# Elements included
+- Typescript dependencies
+- Typescript node modules
+- imports and exports
+- querySelectors

+# Reflections

+### Areas of mastery
+- There were no areas of mastery that I could currently confidently recall

+### Challenges faced
+- I had a lot of issues that rendered errors when installing typescript dependencies and all the accompanying elements

+### Areas of Improvement
+- One area of improvement I would like to focus on would be the installation of typescript onto my VScode

+## Overall learning experience